FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

 ## Comparing AMQP with MQTT and kafka

 Choosing the right messaging protocol is essential for your project's success.
-With so many options available, it's easy to get confused about whether AMQP, MQTT, or Kafka is the best fit.
+With so many options available, it's easy to confuse whether AMQP, MQTT, or Kafka is the best fit.
 Each protocol has its strengths and specific use cases.
 In this guide, we'll compare these three protocols to help you understand which one is the best match for your needs.

 | **Feature**            | **AMQP**                                  | **MQTT**                                   | **Kafka**                                    |
 |------------------------|-------------------------------------------|--------------------------------------------|----------------------------------------------|